EricBanker12/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+   A token is a unique, cryptic string given by the server on login to identify a client and limit their permissions.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+   Only use HTTPS and restrict access to backend through the API by requiring a correct/valid token.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+   Web servers are computers with software listening to incomming requests and responding to them.
+Specific servers have their IP addresses mapped to more memorable domain names and API endpoints are selected by the request url path.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+   The methods are: Create: post, Read: get, Update: put/patch, Delete: delete

 ## Project Set Up